DaizeDong/Unified-MoE-Compression/README.md

 Please refer to [EleutherAI/lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness).

-Remember to use the modeling files in `src/llmtuner/model` to load the Mixture and DeepSeek models.
+Remember to use the modeling files in `src/llmtuner/model` to load the Mixtral and DeepSeek models.

 ## Citation